handy-common-utils/ls-having/README.md

 - `node_modules` and `**/node_modules`
 - `testdata` and `**/testdata`

-Flag `--no-default-excludes` can be used to disable this behaviour.
+Option `--no-default-excludes` or `-n` can be used to disable this behaviour.

-Flag `--exclude` can be used to add more globs to the list.
+Option `--exclude` or `-x` can be used to add more globs to the list.
-This flag can appear multiple times.
+This Option can appear multiple times.

 Examples:

 - `ls-having -f package.json --no-default-excludes --exclude node_modules --exclude '**/node_modules' --exclude '**/sample'`.

+### Default maximum depth

+By default `ls-having` does not go beyond 5 level depth into subdirectories.
+The root directory is considered as at level 0, its direct subdirectories are considered as at level 1, so on and so forth.

+Option `--depth` or `-d` can be used to specify the maximum depth.
+If a negative number is specified, `ls-having` will keep digging down untill there is no more subdirectory.

 ### Examples

-Find all subdirectories having `package.json` file, and run `npm audit fix` in them one by one:
+Find all directories in `./` having `package.json` file, and run `npm audit fix` in them one by one:

 ```sh